 Aloha!
-I am a research assistant at the CAMeL lab at NYU Abu Dhabi where I am working with Professor Nizar Habash on Arabic NLP.
+I am a first-year computer science Ph.D. student at NYU and I am fortunate to be advised by Professor Nizar Habash.
 I was a computer science graduate student at the University of Southern California (USC) and a graduate student researcher at the USC Information Sciences Institute (ISI).
 I was part of the Natural Language Group where I worked on machine translation under the supervision of Professor Jonathan May and on event relation extraction with Professor Nanyun Peng.

 Previously, I was part of the Center on Knowledge Graphs research group where I worked on knowledge representation and semantic modeling under the supervision of Professors Anoop Kumar and Satish Kumar Thittamaranahalli.
 Prior to USC, I obtained my bachelors degree in computer science with a minor in mathematics from the University of Bridgeport.

 My research interests lie in the fields of natural language processing and machine learning.
-Particularly, I am interested in solving the exciting challenges which face machine translation, cross-lingual information extraction, and natural language understanding when it comes to low-resource and morphologically rich languages.
+Particularly, I am interested in mutlilingual natural language processing and language generation tasks such as grammatical error correction and machine translation.

 - 04/2020: I will be joining NYU as a computer science Ph.D. student in the Fall.
 Let's meetup and talk about NLP research if you're in NYC!